-This block should be marked if property is to be cannibalized for parts to repair a like item of equipment.
+This block should be marked if a property is to be cannibalized for parts to repair a like item of equipment.

-This block should be marked for property that is to be destroyed because it no longer has any resale value, is beyond economic repair, or is residue from damage.
+This block should be marked for a property that is to be destroyed because it no longer has any resale value, is beyond economic repair, or is residue from damage.

 1. Letter of explanation

 For accounting purposes, use this block to identify the type of funds utilized when the material was purchased.
 For example, it could have been purchased with Federal, General, or Revolving funds.
 Note: The SPMO uses this block to determine if there will be reimbursement.
 If the block is left blank or is checked "General" no reimbursement will be made.